virtapp/terraform-provider-argocd/README.md

-## Terraform | Managing ArgoCD Applications using Terraform 🚀
+## ArgoCD | Managing Applications using Terraform 🚀